-To demonstrate the power of VR when it comes to affecting people’s emotions, the Institute of Creative Technologies at the University of Southern California, for example, have used VR for mental health rehabilitation.
+To demonstrate the power of VR when it comes to affecting people's emotions, the Institute of Creative Technologies at the University of Southern California, for example, has used VR for mental health rehabilitation.

 "This is where VR shines," says team director Skip Rizzo.
 "You can put people in simulations that bring up an emotion, and then teach them ways to deal with that emotion in an appropriate fashion."